CodeDmitry/CopyFileSize0001/README.md

 # FileSize0001

-A Windows utility to get size of the file on right click or as a second argument.
+A Windows utility to copy size of the file on right click or as a second argument into the windows clipboard.

 **Background**:
 I have created this program because I find myself constantly in need of checking the exact file size of a files.